 For decades, success on Wall Street followed a simple formula: Grind out 90 hour marathon work weeks, and complete menial tasks in exchange for a shot at the leadership helm.
 Today, millennials, who make up as much as 40% of the job market, realise that a job in finance is not as lucrative as it once was.
 With its cutting edge innovation, Silicon Valley is quickly replacing Wall Street as the center of the job market.

 In part, the problem lies with the over bearing and bureaucratic hierarchical structures of yesteryear.
-Employees simply feel that the very traditional financial industry does not offer the same opportunities to grow, learn and develop their all round talents in the workplace.
+Employees simply feel that the very traditional financial industry does not offer the same opportunities to grow, learn and develop their diverse talents in the workplace.
 In fact, a chart by Business Insider shows that the headcount in a number of investment banks has dropped by 21% over the past five years.
 It seems, no matter what banks offer as a new workplace incentive, whether it’s faster promotions, more money, more time off, more free food, or even more opportunities to go surfing.
 The fact remains that big banks simply do not possess the creativity that startups bring to the world.
 Young people want many different experiences throughout their careers, and this means new college grads will use their first jobs as stepping stones to their second jobs, their second jobs as stepping stones to their third jobs, and their third jobs, etc., into job-hopping infinity.
 In fact, the average tenure in a job across all industries is now less than three years.

 Morgan Stanley, which has been ranked as the third best bank to work for on Wall Street, has been attempting to update the way in which performance evaluations have been done for the past decade.
 However, instead of focusing on how attractive the company can be, the main objective should be to provide a stepping stone toward another career.
 An article in the economist outlined how some consulting firms, such as McKinsey, make it easy for big firms to poach their people, by putting potential employers directly in touch with consultants who tick the right boxes for a vacancy.
 The idea is that this will make McKinsey a more attractive place for millennial employees to work, constantly refreshing the firm's intellectual capacity.